mukasine/personal-gallery/readme.md

 3. user can click on copy link button and copy the link of the image.

+## Set Up and Installations
+* Prerequisites
+* Ubuntu Software
+* Python3.6
+* Postgres
+* python virtualenv
+* django==1.11
+* bootsrap

 ## Clone the Repo
-* Run the following command on the terminal: git clone https://github.com/KAYITARES/gallery.git
+* Run the following command on the terminal: git clone https://github.com/mukasine/gallery.git
 * type cd gallery on terminal

 ## Activate virtual environment